 The beginning of your first dance is very important since everyone will be watching!
 A polished entrance will help you begin your first dance confidently and set the tone of the dance.

-Once you know how to do the box, you can spice up your dancing with a simple spin!
-Check out this video that shows you how to do a simple underarm turn.
+Once you know how to do the basic, you can spice up your dancing with a spin!
+Check out this video that shows you how to do a simple right turn.

 6. End with a Picture Perfect Dip